RunestoneInteractive/overview/overview.rst

    What is value of 25 expressed as an octal number (base 8) :textfield:`baseconvert1_ans1::mini`

-And finally here is a way of giving your students some simple programming problems where the code is already there for them but not indented or in the correct order.
+There is also a way of giving your students some simple programming problems where the code is already there for them but not indented or in the correct order.
 Use drag-and-drop to get everthing right.

 **Check your understanding**